Timea's Kitchen

 Transfer the liver paste to a dish or bowl for seasoning.
 Add two tablespoons of French mustard, one teaspoon of sea salt, half a teaspoon of freshly ground black pepper, two teaspoons of dried marjoram and three tablespoons of melted butter.

-Turkey Liver Pate-Seasoned Liver and Onion Paste in the Bowl
+Seasoned Liver and Onion Paste in the Bowl

 Mix the entire turkey liver mousse thoroughly until everything is well incorporated, including the spices.
 Then, refrigerate the dish for half an hour.

-Turkey Liver Pate-Ready to Serve in the Bowl
+Turkey Liver Pate Ready to Serve in the Bowl

 After half an hour it can be served.
 This was my turkey liver pâté recipe, which I strongly recommend you try, you won't regret it.